 "As I say, I have to live in your world," he said.

-By that point in his career, Roussimoff had spent half his life in the wrestling ring, thrilling fans in Canada and the United States, as well as in his native France — where he was born to a farming family in May 1946 — and other countries around the globe.
+By that point in his career, Roussimoff had spent half his life in the wrestling ring, thrilling fans in Canada and the United States, as well as in his native France — where he was born to a farming family on May 19, 1946 — and other countries around the globe.

 A condition known as acromegaly made Roussimoff the giant he became.
 And that size gave him a natural advantage when grappling with opponents during the many years he spent in the ring.